corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Compatibility

-Requires Stellaris version 3.7 "Orion" and disables achievements.
+Requires Stellaris version 3.7 "Canis Minor" and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
 As a result of script improvements in Stellaris version 3.3 "Libra," the component mods (and thus this modpack) have a much higher degree of compatibility with other mods that alter jobs and/or buildings.
 Still be wary of mods that alter that assimilation process or any species rights (such as slavery types or living standards).